6238

 Dungans across Central Asia all originally came from China, but their food has adapted overtime, each slightly differently based on where they ended up.

 “Each style of Dungan food has its own distinct characteristics.
 Here in Karakol it could be because we are relatively isolated, allowing our traditions to last longer.
 The process to prepare Dungan dishes is very labor-intensive and it’s common that people will try to simplify it.
-But all these are ancient traditions,” Sabyrovna said.
+But all these are ancient traditions,” Balakhisheva said.